drchung5/sushipilgrim-server/README.md

 <br>
 <br>
 This function varies slightly form _RESTful_ conventions.
-If no matching reviews are found it returns HTTP Status code 404
+If no matching reviews are found the count is set to 0

 ```javascript